attila-lin/svn-rs/README.md

 - Provide a complete and functional Subversion client in Rust.
 - Provide a complete and functional Subversion server in Rust.
 - Add more features and improvements to the Subversion protocol and library.

+## Differences from Subversion

+### Do not support any more

+- No DVA
+- No early version support
+  - BDB support
+- All deprecated features and functions are removed

+### New features

+- More configuration file types
+  - TOML, JSON, YAML

+## Some Improvements

+- Better cross-platform support: Linux, macOS, Windows, and more
+- Performance improvements: FIXME:
+- Better error handling: FIXME:
+- Better Type Definition
+- Safety improvements: FIXME:
+- Documentation improvements: FIXME:
+- Well tested and more unit tests